 A business continuity policy is a critical part of your SOC 2 preparation.
-An estimated 25% of businesses never fully recover from a major disaster.
+According to the Federal Emergency Management Agency (FEMA), nearly 40 percent of small businesses never reopen their doors after a disaster.

 For small businesses, in particular, it can be difficult to return to normalcy after a significant disruption.
 Most companies have insurance and emergency funds, but those won’t protect you from failure to provide business functions at an acceptable level to your customers.

 A Business Continuity Policy (BCP) is critical to your information security program and defines the critical steps your employees need to keep the business processes running after a disruptive event.
 The plan addresses the critical infrastructure, backup plans, emergency contacts and detailed recovery procedures you need to address potential threats.

 Here are some best practices you should consider when writing your business continuity plan:

 1. Don’t just rely on a SaaS vendor